ministryofjustice/hmpps-learner-records-api/README.md

 Select the ‘hmpps-learner-records-api.test’ configuration, ensure that `Run` is populated with `:test`, the gradle project is `kotlin-template-experimental-lrs` and the environment variables, mentioned above, are also set here.
 Click `Apply` then `OK`.

-Again, right-click the `test` package and select `run ‘Tests in ‘hmpps-temp…’ - They should now be running in IntelliJ.
+Again, right click the `test` package and select `run ‘Tests in ‘hmpps-temp…’ - They should now be running in IntelliJ.

 Other steps may be required to enable debugging within IntelliJ.